potatoeggy/mandown/.github/ISSUE_TEMPLATE/source-request-.md

 ---
-name: 'Source request '
+name: "Source request"
-about: 'Suggest a new site for mandown to support '
+about: "Suggest a new site for mandown to support"
-title: 'Source request:'
+title: "Source request:"
 labels: sources
-assignees: ''
+assignees: ""
 ---

 Source URL: